niplav/site/life_advice.md

 	market can stay irrational longer than you can stay solvent”).
 	*	If you appreciate natural diamonds for their authenticity, then by all means, go ahead.
-But don't be disappointed when a years later, your friends get a bigger diamond with the same carbon atoms 10x cheaper<!--TODO: link Yudkowsky on "the same atoms"-->
+But don't be disappointed when a years later, your friends can buy bigger diamonds with the same carbon atoms 10x cheaper<!--TODO: link Yudkowsky on "the same atoms"-->